 Bangla interface and local support

-Most teams in Bangladesh aren’t fluent in English ERP dashboards.
+To reduce the learning curve, we chose software with a native Bangla interface, ensuring your field staff can use it easily.
 We gave preference to tools that offer Bangla UI and responsive local support, so your team can ask questions and get help in real time.

 NBR readiness and financial compliance